ajeyln/kodekloud_devops_learning/git_beginners/03_initialize_remote_repo.md

 User having access remote repository can clone the repository in order to get all the data to local machines.

-+ git clone <ssh link> - to clone the remote repository, where ssh link is the URL of the remote repository.
++ git clone <SSH_LINK> - to clone the remote repository, where ssh link is the URL of the remote repository.

 ![SSH LINK](./images/ssh_link.jpg)